Negotiating Achievable Commitments

 - Can some lower-priority features wait for a later release?

 - Can delivery be delayed?
 By how long?

 - Can you move more developers onto the project?

 - Must quality be compromised to meet other, higher-priority constraints?

 If it becomes apparent that you team won’t meet a commitment, tell those affected promptly.
 Don’t pretend you’re on schedule until it’s too late to make adjustments.
 Letting someone know early on that you can’t fulfill a commitment builds respect for your integrity, even if the stakeholders aren’t thrilled that you can’t deliver on the original promise.

 Your Commitment Ethic

 I once managed a good developer who always said “yes” when I asked her to take on a new responsibility.
 However, she often didn’t deliver on schedule.
 There was simply no way she could complete everything she’d agreed to do, despite her best intentions and hard work.

-A meaningful commitment ethic includes the ability to say “no.” Here are some other ways to say “no” that might go over better.
+A meaningful commitment ethic includes the ability to say “no.” Here are some other ways to say “no” that might go over better than a stark refusal.